str8sk8tr/Maltego/README.md

 ## Criteria
 Step 1: Logged into Maltego

-Step 2: Created a graph by clicking on the top left, “File with the plus sign)
+Step 2: Created a graph by clicking on the top left, “File with the plus sign"

 Step 3: Selected e-mail node under Entity Palette